 A lawyer may also be able to block chemical test results.
 Breathalyzers and PAS devices do not have a perfect record for accuracy.
 These flaws mean that the machines sometimes return inaccurate results that can be disputed in court.

-Drivers charged under California Vehicle Code Section 23140: Under 21 DUI with Blood Alcohol Content Between 0.05-0.07 Percent do not have to face these accusations alone.
-The Simmrin Law Group offers a FREE initial case evaluation for all DUI cases.
-Find out more about your options by calling (310) 997- 4688 or completing our online contact form.
+Drivers charged under California Vehicle Code Section 23140: Under 21 DUI With Blood Alcohol Content Between 0.05-0.07 Percent do not have to face these accusations alone.
+The Simmrin Law Group offers a free initial case evaluation for all DUI cases.
+Find out more about your options by giving us a call or completing our online contact form.